j-r0dd/pht-install/README.md

-This is a script I wrote for Ubuntu to install Plex Home Theater as an appliance.
+This is a bash script I wrote for Ubuntu to install Plex Home Theater as an appliance.
 It will support LightDM or Systemd with the latter being the preferred method for a more simplistic and lightweight system.

 TO-DO